yudongjian/Nutrition/README.md

-# 🎉 This work was accepted in ACM TOMM 2025!
+# 🎉 This work was accepted in ACM MM 2025!

 ---